 - Have an exit plan.
 When your child is ready to go out with their mask on, it helps to be clear about what’s expected and what you’ll do if they have a hard time with it.
 For instance, you and your child might agree that they’ll leave the mask on for ten minutes and then, if they don’t want to keep it on after that, they’ll be allowed to leave the store and take it off.

 - Take plenty of breaks.
-Once your child completes a chunk of work, encourage them to take a break with some physical activity, whether that’s going for a walk, playing in the yard or dancing to a favorite song.
-“An active break will make them a little less antsy and restless when they are sitting trying to engage with remote learning,” says Dr. Vibert.
+Once your child completes a task, encourage them to take a break with some physical activity, whether that’s going for a walk, playing in the yard or dancing to a favorite song.
+“An active break will make them a little less antsy and restless,” says Dr. Vibert.

 - Use a visual schedule.
 Having a clear visual schedule can help your child see what’s coming and motivate them to stick with tasks they might not like.
 Dr. Vibert recommends a simple “First/Then” format, where you pair a picture of something your child needs to do with a picture of the reward they’ll get afterward.
-For example, “If” might be a school worksheet while “Then” is a favorite craft project.
+For example, “If” might be picking up their toys while “Then” is a favorite snack.

 - Be creative.
-If your child tends to struggle with the same kinds of tasks over and over again, try working with their teacher to come up with alternate ways of completing the same work.
-For example, Dr. Vibert notes that some kids do better writing by hand than typing, so sending scanned copies of assignments to teachers is a simple way to make remote learning more manageable for them.
-Even small adjustments can make it much easier for your child to cooperate with the new expectations of remote learning.
+If your child tends to struggle with the same kinds of tasks over and over again, try alternate ways of completing the same work.
+For example, Dr. Vibert notes that some kids do better writing by hand than typing.
+So if your child is supposed to type a homework assignment, you can check with the teacher to see if they can write it by hand instead.
+Even small adjustments to tasks can make it much easier for your child to cooperate.